citusdata/citus_docs/ref_arch/multi_tenant.rst

   DELETE from ads where campaign_id = 46 AND company_id = 5;
   COMMIT;

-When people scale applications with NoSQL databases they often miss the lack of transactions and joins.
+When people scale applications with NoSQL databases they suffer the lack of transactions and joins.
 We already saw a join query when discussing distribution columns, but here's another to combine information from campaigns and ads.

 ::